TriplePlayPay/TPP-iOS-MagTekSDK/Docs/magtek-device-setup.md

 When going through a transaction, these messages will be displayed to the card holder:
 1. Transaction is started: `PRESENT CARD`
-2a.
+2.
+  a.
 Card holder inserts card: `PLEASE WAIT`
-2b.
+  b.
 Card holder taps card: `CARD READ OK, PLEASE REMOVE CARD`
 3. If there was an error processing the card: `PROCESSING ERROR`
 4. Transaction was approved: `APPROVED`
-5. Transaction was declined: `DECLINED`
+5. Transaction was declined or a processing error: `DECLINED`